PereViader/ManualDi/README.md

 - Source generation, no reflection - Faster and more memory efficient than most other dependency injection containers.
 - Seamless Unity3D game engine integration.

-# Why use Dependency Injection

-## General

-- Fail Faster: The application can only start when the whole object graph is correct.
-Runtime failures on the object graph are much harder to implement into the codebase.

-- Decouples Components: Classes do not create the objects they depend on.
-Instead, these dependencies are "injected" from an external source.
-This decoupling means that components are not tightly bound to specific implementations of their dependencies.

-- Explicit Dependencies: With constructor/method injection, a class's dependencies are listed right in its signature.
-This makes the code self-documenting.
-You can immediately see what a class needs to function, making it far easier for new developers to understand the architecture and for you to reason about your own code.

-- Enhances Flexibility: Because components are not tied to concrete classes but rather to abstractions, you can easily swap out implementations of a dependency without altering the dependent class.
-This easily lets you implement A/B tests and the implementation of a whole system without the consumers noticing as long as the interface contract is maintained.

-- Encourages Reusable Components: By removing direct dependencies on other concrete classes, components become more self-contained and can be more easily reused across different parts of an application or even in different projects.

-- Easier Refactoring: With loosely coupled components, refactoring or updating a part of the application is less likely to have a cascading effect on other parts of the codebase.
-Changes to a dependency's implementation details do not require changes in the classes that consume it, as long as the contract (interface) remains the same.

-- Effortless Testing: When testing a component that is implemented with dependency injection in mind, you can inject mock/stub/fake/... implementations.
-This allows you to isolate the unit of code you are testing from the rest of the system, leading to more reliable and focused tests.

-## Unity3d

-- Supercharge Serialized objects: Unity has a great system to serialize data on UnityEngine.Objects.
-Adding a DiContainer on top means that you can easily connect that data with your code-driven implementation.

-- Cross-Scene Dependencies: Object dependencies are tricky to interconnect when multiple dynamically scenes and/or prefabs are loaded.
-ManualDi in Unity3d facilitate interconnecting those with minimal boilerplate.

 # Benchmark and Comparison

 BenchmarkDotNet [Sync](https://github.com/PereViader/ManualDi/blob/main/ManualDi.Sync/ManualDi.Sync.Benchmark/Benchmark.cs) and [Async](https://github.com/PereViader/ManualDi/blob/main/ManualDi.Async/ManualDi.Async.Benchmark/Benchmark.cs) benchmarks between Microsoft and ManualDi